Ontrack and RAID data recovery.

 The RAID nesting technique can be used for other RAID levels as well, most commonly on RAID 5 but it can also be applied to other levels like 3 and 6, producing levels such as 50, 51, 60, 61, 30 and 03.

 RAID 2 comprises of data striping at a bit level with a dedicated parity drive.
 This level uses hamming error detection codes and is intended for use on drives that do not have built-in error detection.
 For this reason, RAID 2 is not commonly used anymore.

 RAID 3 and 4 both use striping with a dedicated parity drive, the difference between the two is that RAID 3 stripes at the byte level while RAID 4 stripes at the block level.
 RAID 3 is seldom used these days due to the poor performance of byte level striping, RAID 4 is better with block level striping but still suffers slower write performance due to the parity having to be updated on every write.

-RAID 5 is generally considered to be the best compromise between fault-tolerance, speed and cost.
-It stripes the data in the same way as a RAID 0, but it also stripes the parity information across all the drives as well.
-How the RAID array distributes the parity and data across the drives is vender specific but will almost always be one of four ways, left asymmetric, left symmetric, right asymmetric and right symmetric.
-In the diagram below you can see how the data moves over or around the parity, also the direction of the parity across the drives.
+RAID 5 is generally considered to be the best compromise between fault tolerance, speed and cost.
+The system divides the data in the same way as a RAID 0, but also distributes the parity data on all the hard disks that compose it.
+Each vendor has its own specific way of distributing parity information on disks, but it will almost always be one of these four ways: left asymmetric, left symmetric, right asymmetric and right symmetric.
+In the following diagram you can see how the location of the parity data is distributed over the disks.

-Performance wise it is very similar to RAID 5, write speeds are high because the data and parity can be written to all the drives but read access is slower due to the delay in skipping two sets of parity.
+As for the performances, they are very similar to those of RAID 5: the writing speed is high, because the data and parity blocks can be written on all disks, but the read access is slow due to the delay generated by the jump of two parity series.